Colleges by Location

 Admissions

-If you find out as much as possible about the school's criteria for admission, your chances of getting accepted will greatly increase.
-What are the admission requirements for University of Colorado Colorado Springs?
+Learning as much as possible about the institution's criteria for admission improves your chances of getting admitted.
+Learn some vital data about admission policy and requirements at University of Colorado Colorado Springs.

-According to the most recent data, this school uses standardized test scores for admission and it admitted 12,504 in 2022.
-University of Colorado Colorado Springs has an official test-optional admission policy but considers standardized test scores in cases when they are submitted by the candidate.
+According to the most recent data, this institution uses standardized test scores for admission and it admitted 12,799 in 2025.
+University of Colorado Colorado Springs has an official test-optional admission policy but takes into consideration standardized test scores for the applicants who choose to submit them.

 Test Scores